Pisanello: Portraits and medal making

 Portrait of Ludovico III Gonzaga, Margrave of Mantua.
-Electrotype of the medal by Antonio Pisano (obverse).
+Medal by Antonio Pisano (obverse).

 Portrait of a Princess, c.
 1435–1440.

 Medal of John VIII Palaeologus by Pisanello, who saw him at Ferrara in 1438.

 The Vision of Saint Eustace, c.
 1438–1442.

 Cecilia Gonzaga medal: Innocence and Unicorn in Moonlit Landscape (1447).

 From 1435, Pisanello became more and more interested in portraiture and medal making.
 He was introduced to Leonello d'Este, Marquess of Ferrara.
 His famous Portrait of an Este Princess dates from this period.

-Pisanello was one of the greatest medalists of all time, perhaps the greatest ever, as evidenced by art historians such as Federico Zeri.
+Pisanello was a prolific medalist, as evidenced by art historians such as Federico Zeri.
 He was the first to reinvent the genre as we still understand it today: a portrait on the front and a symbolic feat on the reverse.

-The medals of the lords of the Italian courts (Gonzaga, Este, Malatesta, Crown of Aragon, etc.) had an extraordinary success, thanks to the perfectly balanced combination of idealization and realism.
-The powerful people of his time were depicted in profile on the front, as in Roman coins, while on the reverse there were allegorical scenes or highly evocative symbolic figures.
-All this was often correlated by mottos, symbols and various attributes, according to a cultured, concise and never rhetorical celebratory program, which makes each specimen a true masterpiece.
+The medals of the lords of the Italian courts (Gonzaga, Este, Malatesta, Crown of Aragon, etc.) were a success.
+The powerful people of his time were depicted in profile on the front, while on the reverse there were allegorical scenes or symbolic figures.
+All this was often correlated by mottos, symbols and various attributes linking to higher culture.